-The current shared bike / pedestrian outer pathway on the Queensboro Bridge is dangerously overcrowded.
+The shared bike / pedestrian path on the Queensboro Bridge is dangerously overcrowded.

-And with thousands of new residents set to move into nearby new buildings over the next few years, the dangerous overcrowding will only get worse.
+Thousands of new residents are moving into new buildings in Long Island City, so the dangerous overcrowding is only getting worse.
 This is unacceptable.
 But the solution is simple and equitable: create exclusive and separate lanes for pedestrians and cyclists.

 We call on the City of New York and its Department of Transportation to create on the Queensboro Bridge: